luleg/PartitionMAM/ReadMe.md

 :bulb: The default value is low (1e-3) to avoid the creation of new clusters in the final partition.

 * Parameter argument ```-k SizeMergeableMetaNode``` is the maximum number of nodes that a meta-node can contain to be mergeable to another meta-node.

+### Comparing Partitioning

+The Python program *Analysis/CompParts.py* enables visual comparison of two partitionings.
+Namely, it relabels partitions in both partitionings using the [Munkres algorithm](https://software.clapper.org/munkres/index.html), and plots visual comparisons of the partitionings:

+* In a staircase fashion (length of a segment of y-coordinate *i* being the number of nodes belonging to part *i*).
+* With the confusion matrix